 A review of the investigative process, investigative findings, how the matter was managed or the outcome of a complaint can be requested by a party to the complaint (complainant, respondent and Church Authority).
 Information on how to request a review can be found here.

-While ACSL has responsibilities in facilitating complaints, all Church Authorities and Catholic entities in Australia are required to have processes in place that allow you to raise a complaint, be listened to, and be responded to promptly.
+While ACSL can help manage these types of complaints, all Catholic organisations are required to have processes in place that allow you to raise a complaint, be listened to, and be responded to promptly.

-In raising a complaint against an individual, most pathways for reporting include contacting the state or territory government reporting authority where the incident took place and contacting the Church Authority and Catholic entity as part of your first steps.
+In raising a complaint against an individual, most pathways for reporting include contacting the state or territory reporting authority where the incident took place, and contacting the Church Authority and Catholic entity entity as part of your first steps.